re-building an old PC for photo editing

 conclusion

-The system isn't ideal for running photo editing software, but that software does support video card and I'm getting by.
+The system isn't ideal for running photo editing software, but that software does support my video card, and I'm getting by.
 I don't take thousands of photos of month, or I suspect things would be different.
 But for ¥31,000 (about $375) for an i7 system that supports all my peripherals, I'm happy.

-*What a name.
+*Zotac: hat a name.
 I later realized that this was the same brand as the video card we'd bought for my son's gaming PC a couple of months prior.
 I guess we're a "Zotac" household.

 leave a comment